alphagov/notifications-net-client/DOCUMENTATION.md

 Dictionary<String, dynamic> personalisation = new Dictionary<String, dynamic>
 {
     { "name", "Foo" },
-    { "link_to_file", NotificationClient.PrepareUpload(documentContents)},
+    { "link_to_file", NotificationClient.PrepareUpload(documentContents, false, false)}
-    { "verify_email_before_download", false}
 };
 ```

 #### Choose the length of time that a file is available to download

-Set the number of weeks you want the file to be available using the `retention_period` key.
+Set the number of weeks you want the file to be available using the `retentionPeriod` parameter.

 You can choose any value between 1 week and 78 weeks.

-To use this feature will need version X.X.X of the .NET client library, or a more recent version.
+To use this feature will need version 6.1.0 of the .NET client library, or a more recent version.

 If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).